-There are plenty of horror stories from stores ordering from wholesale distributors located continents away that end up in disaster.
-A lot of customers will be wary about ordering from a wholesale store that can’t provide support due to geographic restrictions.
+There are many horror stories from stores ordering from wholesale distributors located continents away.
+It’s no surprise a lot of customers are wary about ordering from a wholesale store that can’t provide support due to geographic restrictions.

 With that in mind, your ideal wholesale customer persona should be relatively local.
-That means customers that you can ship products to fast and without too many headaches.
-How big that geographic range is will depend on the types of products that you’re selling and shipping logistics.
+That means customers to whom you can ship products quickly and without too many complications.
+How big that geographic range is will depend on shipping logistics and the types of products that you’re selling.

-When you sell wholesale, it’s important to understand the people who buy from you are usually not the end-users for the products that you sell.
+When you sell wholesale, it’s important to understand that the people who buy from you are usually not the end-users of your products.
 Your customers are distributors with their own stores who buy from you to sell retail at a markup.

 That distinction is important because you need to know who your customer personas are selling to.
 One way to do that is to ask the following questions:

 - What age are the people that use these products?

 - What do customers use my products for and what pain points do they solve?

 - Where are most end-users located and what is their gender?

 - Is there a time during the year when people use these products more?